Quality of Life

 Promote consolidation of County and School System “backroom” business processes, such as payroll and accounting services.

-Promote the formation of a digital management agency that is independent of major collectors of digital data, such as from police use of dashboard and body-worn cameras and forthcoming multiple agency use of drone technology.
+Promote the formation of an independent digital management agency that will protect sensitive law enforcement data, while also assuring the privacy of members of the public.
+Examples of such digital data are police use of dashboard and body-worn cameras, and forthcoming multiple-agency use of drone-mounted cameras.

 Seek to deploy digital platforms to promote civic engagement in the formation of County policy.

-Seek provisions within the Capital Improvement Program that direct County agencies and the school system to give priority to redeveloping or re-purposing existing count properties to meet demand for public facilities.
+Seek provisions within the Capital Improvement Program that direct County agencies and the school system to give priority to redeveloping or re-purposing existing County properties to meet demand for public facilities.

 Convene regular “town hall” sessions and invite Providence residents to come listen and/or speak their mind.